Non-profit industry outlook

 people discussion

-Nonprofit trend #1: Benefit from the growing popularity of impact investing
+Non-profit trend #2: The growing popularity of impact investing

-Nonprofit trend #2: Charitable giving will remain resilient
+Non-profit trend #3: Charitable giving will remain resilient

-Nonprofit trend #3: Building for the future with DAFs
+Non-profit trend #4: Non-profits are building for the future with DAFs

 Total grants from donor advised funds (DAFs) have grown significantly over the past decade, nearly doubling in the last five years alone.
 DAFs permit donors to irrevocably contribute assets, including appreciated property, to public charities that own, sponsor and control the funds.
 Donors obtain an immediate income tax deduction and retain advisory privileges over the investment and distribution of such assets for charitable purposes.